sanjaykhanssk/create-flask-app/readme.md

 [![SC2 Video](https://i9.ytimg.com/vi_webp/rYUyj1wqU30/mqdefault.webp?time=1607396700000&sqp=CNzau_4F&rs=AOn4CLB_ADLVNkxke7O0Ra1EQDvc7yaEfw)](https://youtu.be/rYUyj1wqU30)

 ## How to run
-cd to your working folder - (the folder you want to create your app) python(3) create-flask-app/main.py
+cd to your working folder - (the folder you want to create your app). python(3) path-to-folder/create-flask-app/main.py.

 ## what will this do